Male and female pink salmon, Norway.

 What is a pink salmon?

-The pink salmon (Oncorhynchus gorbuscha, in Swedish puckellax) is an alien species in Sweden and has probably migrated here from the Kola Peninsula via Norway.
+The pink salmon (Oncorhynchus gorbuscha, in Swedish 'puckellax') is an alien species in Sweden and has probably migrated here from the Kola Peninsula via Norway.
 SLU is investigating the spread of spawning pink salmon in Sweden and we need the public's help by reporting their sightings/catches of pink salmon.

 The pink salmon has been observed in increased numbers in several western Swedish rivers since 2017.
 How it affects our native fish species, such as Atlantic salmon and trout, if it spawns in Swedish rivers is currently unknown.
 Nor is it known how it affects the aquatic ecosystem in general.

-Pink salmon have a 2-year life cycle and spawn every other year (mainly odd year in Europe) and the next spawning cycle expected in 2023.
-They often spawn in July-August and after spawning the pinks die in the river.
+Pink salmon have a 2-year life cycle and spawn every other year (mainly odd years in Europe).They often spawn in July– August and after spawning the pinks die in the river.
 The young emerge from the gravel during the late winter - early spring of the year after spawning and quickly leave the waterways.

 How to recognise a pink salmon

-Photo: Foto: Eva Thorstad, NINA
+Male and female pink salmon, Norway.
+Photo: Eva Thorstad, NINA

 In our research catalog, you will find more projects